microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 ## Manifests and CONTROL files

-When adding a new port or modifying an existing port, switch to the new manifest syntax for defining a port.
+When adding a new port, use the new manifest syntax for defining a port;
+you may also change over to manifests when modifying an existing port.
 You may do so easily by running the `vcpkg format-manifest` command, which will convert existing CONTROL files into manifest files.
 Do not convert CONTROL files that have not been modified.